 Devices

 Every browser that visits your site becomes a tracked device in Dregs.
-Devices are identified persistently across sessions — without cookies — and mapped to the identities that use them.
-This device intelligence is a cornerstone of fraud detection: shared devices reveal duplicate accounts, device profiles expose bots, and geographic patterns surface suspicious behavior.
+Dregs identifies devices persistently across sessions — without cookies — and maps them to the identities that use them.
+Device intelligence is a cornerstone of fraud detection: shared devices reveal duplicate accounts, device profiles expose bots, and geographic patterns surface suspicious behavior.

 What Is a Device

 Dregs handles the fingerprinting and analysis automatically.
-You don't need to work with fingerprints directly unless you want to.
-The scores and relationships derived from device data are what matter most, and those are surfaced in the dashboard and through the API.
+You need not work with fingerprints directly unless you want to.
+What matters most are the scores and relationships derived from device data, and the dashboard and API surface both.

 What Dregs Tracks